shinesunnysom/Biofeedback-Game-System/README.md

 DEMO 5: Final Build (Fully working with Heartbeat monitor)

 Provided are ONLY bit files and the following Xilinx Project source code is withheld to avoid theft/plagiarism of code.
 Public license, this is used for educational purposes.
 Please remember to give where credit is due.
+Open knowledge is awesome.
+Cheating isn't.
+Reference is always welcomed.

 If you are interested of how the code is implemented, send a message.